-Everything small business owners need to know about finding and applying for SBA loans and relief funding for small businesses.
+Everything owners need to know about finding and applying for SBA loans and relief funding for small businesses.

 Most small business owners consider a variety of funding and credit options at one time or another.
 If you run a small business, you may have already heard about or considered Small Business Administration loans, also known as SBA loans.

 For many reasons, SBA loans are a great choice for some businesses.
 To help you decide if they’re the right choice for you, we’ve collected the benefits, drawbacks, application information, and other things you may need to think about when considering an SBA loan.

 Small Business Administration loan programs are drafted in agreement between lenders and SBA agencies.
 Borrowers use these programs when looking for lenders for their small businesses.
 Lenders appreciate SBA loan programs because the SBA shoulders some of the risk for the lender by guaranteeing a portion of the loan amount.
 Because of that guarantee, lenders are able to offer more flexible payment terms and lower interest rates than most small businesses would otherwise be able to get.

 SBA loans and SBA Express loans are a useful option for many SMBs, but they do have several drawbacks that you should consider before applying.
 Here are some to think about before you make a decision.

 Designed Especially for Small Business

 SBA loan and SBA Express loans target small businesses.
 The SBA, in partnership with lenders, created guidelines with the aim of aiding small business expansion and growth.
 Unlike traditional bank loans, SBA loans are aimed specifically at SMBs.

 SBA loans and SBA express loans can be used for a wide range of expenses.
 According to the SBA, you can use these loans for “most” business purposes, including start-up, expansion, equipment purchases, working capital, inventory or real-estate purchases.